jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 ---
-title: Using transport adapter to centralize monitoring of multi-instance SQL Server transport deployment
+title: Using adapter to centralize monitoring of multi-instance SQL Server
 component: SCTransportAdapter
 reviewed: 2017-05-11
 related: